 Cala Agula, Mallorca

-- As for Mallorca, more exactly in the capital, Palma de Mallorca, the price per square meter was € 1,769 this year.
+- As for Mallorca, more exactly in the capital, Palma de Mallorca, the price per square meter was above € 3,000 this year.

-“British, Germans, Dutch and French are the biggest buyers, being English and German who are investing more this year in the sector”.
+“British, Germans, Dutch and French are the biggest buyers”.

 Read our article of last year on Palma de Mallorca if you want to learn more: Mallorca, a paradise in the middle of the Mediterranean